Iaziinvestigatr/miniature-waffle/README.md

     - `random_state=2` ensures reproducibility of the split.

 - **Model Training:**
-    - A `LogisticRegression` model is initialized.
+    - A `LogisticRegression` model is initialised.
     - The model is trained using the `fit()` method on the training data (`X_train`, `Y_train`).

 - **Model Evaluation:**